priestc/moneywagon/README.md

 ```

 A float is always returned.
 Older versions of moneywagon returned a two item tuple.
+Starting with moneywagon version 1.9.0, only a float is retuened.
+If your application needs
+to know which service was used, set the `report_services` argument to `True`.
+(See example above).

 If an external service is down, the net service in the chain is tried, until a result is found.